-i’m thankful that I had a chance to witness, firsthand, the ferocity with which he loved his wife; you could feel his deep admiration and respect just in the way he looked at her or talked about her. i’m thankful i got to know the way he and Laurie loved Lolabelle, their dog who passed away last year. they treated Lolabelle like a child, and they grieved her loss through the creation of art when she died.
+i’m thankful that I had a chance to witness, so closely, the ferocity with which he loved his wife; you could feel his deep admiration and respect simply in the way he looked at her or talked about her. i’m thankful i got to know the way he and Laurie loved Lolabelle, their dog who passed away last year. they treated Lolabelle like a child, and they grieved her loss through the creation of art when she died.

 i feel so very grateful that I got to know this person who changed so much…with the way he chose his words, and the way he painted them against a different kind of music. in so many different ways.